2026 Atchafalaya Basin Fall color Photo Tour

 Color you say?

 This tour is planned a year in advance in expectation of good fall color, but that color is never guaranteed.
 In 2024 color was great in some locations, lacking in others.
 In 2025 it was quite good.
-This time frame is a little past peak which allows the wicked tree structure to show through.
+This time frame is a little past peak which allows the wicked tree structure to show through, and not be hidden in a sea of color.
 Cypress trees draped in Spanish moss do not depend on color to make great images, and are superb subjects for Black and White imagery.
 The web galleries can answer many of your questions, and I can answer the rest.
 Experiencing the cypress groves by kayak is a unique, immersive and spiritual experience.
 Color is an accent, being there is key.

 Getting there

-Baton Rouge, LA (BTR) is served by American, Delta, and United, and is about an hour’s drive from Lafayette, LA (LFT).
+Baton Rouge, LA (BTR) is served by American, Delta, and United, and is about an hour’s drive from Lafayette, LA (LFT), which has leaner flight schedules.
 New Orleans, LA (MSY) is a major airport with about a 2-hour drive to Lafayette.
 I suggest arriving the night before.
-I will pick up boats in the morning of our first day, in advance of meeting that afternoon.
+I will pick up boats on the morning of our first day, in advance of meeting that afternoon.
 We will get used to the boats, have training, if needed, and our first photo session.
 Fall color does not respect holidays which does complicate air travel but this year we start just after the rush is over.
 The dates allow for Monday travel after most of the crush, to start the tour Tuesday PM.
 If you are in driving range, even better.

 Costs